PickYourOwn.org

 Ripening Dates for Fruits and Vegetables in California

 Please note that actual dates may vary by as much as two or three weeks due to weather conditions, geographical location of the farm, and other factors.
-And since new varieties are always being developed, and farms may plant different varieties, it is always advisable to call a farm earlier than the expected beginning of a season to check on the status of the product you are interested in.
+And since new varieties are always being developed, and farms may plant different varieties, it is always advisable to call a farm earlier than the expected beginning of a season to verify on the status of the product you are interested in.
 This is a general guide only!

 Typical Crop / Harvest Availability Dates for